-In this case Si Mo Tang is used by TCM practitioners to fight patterns like Rebellious Liver Qi invading the Stomach.
+In this case Si Mo Tang is used by TCM practitioners to fight patterns like Rebellious Liver Qi invading the Stomach or Qi Stagnation.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as bronchial asthma, emphysema or gastritis for instance.

 On this page, after a detailed description of each of the four ingredients in Si Mo Tang, we review the patterns and conditions that Si Mo Tang helps treat.

 Wu Yao is a king ingredient in Si Mo Tang.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 In general Wu Yao's main actions are as follows: "Warms and stimulates the flow of Qi and relieves pain.
 Disperses Cold and Warms the Kidneys."

 In the context of Si Mo Tang, it is used because it enter all twelve Channels where it promotes both the ascent and descent of Qi.

 Chen Xiang is a deputy ingredient in Si Mo Tang.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.

 Ren Shen is an assistant ingredient in Si Mo Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.